CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

     - **Bagging -> Random Forest**

-      combines multiple models by training them independently o**n different subsets of the training data**, and then a**ggregating their predictions through majority voting or averaging**.
+      combines multiple models by training them independently o**n different subsets of the training data**, and then **aggregating their predictions through majority voting or averaging**.

     - **Booting -> Adaboost / XGBoost**